About pictures of meteorology

 Enjoy the hobby of

 Some brave individuals load up their camera and/or video camera and head to where the action is.
-If you're one of them and want better videos, check out the shooting and editing how-to's at

 The photos taken by storm chasers are among the most informative and interesting weather pictures.
 They are not afraid to get near where a tornado is about to touch down and get a photograph or video of this event.
 Take a look at this one: